comps/ptef/doc/TEF.md

 There may be any number of spaces/tabs between the status and the test name, however at least one is mandatory.

+The use of the RUN status is recommended and default, but it may be omitted where appropriate.

 ### Result reporting for logging

 If the `TEF_RESULTS_FD` environment variable is set, the same output that is